 Aaron graduated from Western State College of Colorado, with a BA in history with a geography minor.
 He has also completed a GIS-certificate program at Columbus State Community College.
 Prior to joining Franklin Soil and Water, Aaron interned with the Ohio Department of Natural Resources, editing land parcel data in eastern Ohio.

-Kristin Hilson is administrative specialist at Franklin Soil and Water Conservation District where her responsibilities include clerical and inventory administration of the GreenSpot Rain Barrel program, special event planning and registration, public outreach and office management and reception.
+Kristin Hilson is program coordinator at Franklin Soil and Water Conservation District where her responsibilities include administration of the GreenSpot Rain Barrel program, special event planning and registration, public outreach and office management and reception.
 Kristin also assists with document design and graphics for our annual meeting & the Greenspot rain barrel program, office newsletters and outreach handouts & brochures.

 Kristin graduated from ITT Technical Institute with an associates degree in multimedia design and information technology.
 She has lived in Brazil and speaks Portuguese and Spanish.
 Prior to joining Franklin Soil and Water Kristin worked in office administration in the veterinary field.